General Policies and Procedures

 Please call Health Services at 508.531.1252 to arrange an appointment or see “Immunization Requirements” at www.bridgew.edu/healthservices for further information.

 An incomplete (IN) may be given at the discretion of the instructor.
-The time by which missing work must be completed is also at the discretion of the instructor; however, this time period may not extend beyond the last day of classes of the academic semester following that in which the incomplete was earned.
+The time by which missing work must be completed is also at the discretion of the instructor; however, this time period should not extend beyond the last day of classes of the academic semester following that in which the incomplete was earned.
 Courses that are not successfully completed by this deadline will automatically be changed to a grade of “F” (Failure) or “N” (No Pass).
 Candidates for graduation should note, however, that all work must be completed prior to graduation, including resolution of any grades of incomplete, since as of the date the degree is conferred the record is finalized.

 Program and Course Prerequisites